 I have stood before millionaires and billionaires to pitch a 100 million dollar business plan on at least half a dozen occasions.
 A modest plan swelled to a national rollout to accommodate the demand for profits investors desire.
-If I were to drop the prospective investors an email or call them up on the phone today, some may have a vague recollection of me.
-A few might ask about the progress of the pitched project.
-Most would not return my call since I went another direction.
-I say this to make clear that I am not a liaison for funding nor an investor.
-But I have something valuable to share.
+Pre-Covid, I did not accept investments but pivoted to another direction.
+I am not an investor, but I have something valuable to share about pitching to them.

 Prepare a thorough business plan.
 Prospective investors will not see the extensive research.
 But it will help you to get a better grasp of your audience and how to position yourself among competitors.
 You will better understand how much money you need and what to do with it.
-Never open a business without a year’s worth of working capital.
+It should include a year’s worth of working capital.
 Your business plan is also the basis for an executive summary or one-sheet.
 By way of comparison, your business plan is dozens of pages.
 Your executive summary is perhaps four pages.
 You might also have a one-sheet.

-The idea is that you reserve the business plan for confirmed investors.
+The idea is that you reserve the business plan for confirmed investors or owners.
+A business plan is a dynamic guidebook that adapts to a changing market.
+It reveals goals and strategies to remain relevant competitive market.
 The one-sheet whets prospective investor appetites.
 You can distribute the executive summary after your oral presentation.
 It is always nice to reserve something with which to follow up on interested parties.

 The Wind Up